BryceGattis/SDL2DShmup/README.md

 # SDL2DShmup
 A basic 2D shoot 'em up style game made with SDL.

-This version of the game is very incomplete and only has basic movement logic implemented for the player.
+This version of the game is incomplete as enemies do not yet have the ability to shoot back at the player.

 ## Controls